Certificate in Science

 Admission to UC with University Entrance, or equivalent, is required to enrol for a Certificate.
 Domestic applicants over 20 who do not hold University Entrance, or equivalent, may gain admission by providing evidence of their ability to complete tertiary study successfully.
 For information on gaining admission to UC please see how to apply for undergraduate qualifications.

 You are also required to meet UC's English language requirements.

-The Certificate in Science is made up of five courses (a minimum of 75 points) at 100 and/or 200-level.
+The Certificate in Science is made up of 60 points at 100 and/or 200-level.